KristijanJankuloski/vanilla-js-beer-workshop/README.md

 > `detailsPageBuilder.js` that makes a details page for a given beer

 All modules export the required functions and variables and import modules as needed.

+This code defines event listeners that handle different user interactions for a beer listing website.
+It includes listeners to render the initial beer list, get a random beer, search for beers, change the number of beers displayed per page, and sort the beer list by name, ABV or IBU.
+The code uses an external constants.js file to import the base URL for the API endpoint, and two other modules, detailsPageBuilder.js and cardBuilder.js, to handle the creation of DOM elements.
+The beer data is retrieved using the Fetch API and rendered on the page using a DOM manipulation method.